 French Prepositions Before Infinitives

 Certain French verbs must be followed by DE, À, or NOTHING when an infinitive comes next.
 This lesson includes common verbs that you will likely use on a regular basis.
 You can follow any of these verbs with regular or irregular infinitives.
+You can download free PDFs of all of my lessons in my private French Grammar Library.

 TRÈS IMPORTANT: Keep in mind that this is a lesson about verbs when followed by infinitives and not nouns.

-The following verbs can be followed immediately by a verb in the INFINITIVE form. À and DE are not required.
+The following verbs can be followed immediately by a verb in the INFINITIVE form. À and DE are not required

 aimerJ’aime VOYAGER et RENCONTRER de nouveaux gens.